 If you can rule out all of the above issues, continue troubleshooting below.

-Repeated error 30003 results on undelivered messages sent from short codes in the US could be caused by the destination user having a wireless plan that does not support "Premium" messages (i.e. A2P traffic).
+Repeated error 30003 results on undelivered messages sent from messages in the US could be caused by the destination user having a wireless plan that does not support "Premium" messages (i.e. A2P traffic).
 Recipients may need to contact their wireless provider to confirm their plan supports this type of traffic.

 Twilio displays filtered messages with error 30007 whenever possible, however in some cases we may receive an ambiguous error code from the carrier on filtered messages.
 For more details, including potential workarounds, please see our article How Does Carrier Filtering Work?